Classifying (almost)-Belyi maps with Five Exceptional Points: Abstract

 \section{Abstract}

 We classify all rational functions $f: \mathbb{P}^1\rightarrow \mathbb{P}^1$ whose branching pattern above $0,1,\infty$ satisfy a certain regularity condition with precisely $d=5$ exceptions.
-This work is motivated by solving second order linear differential equations in terms of hypergeometric functions.
-We determine rational functions that occur as pullbacks for differential equations with $d=5$ true singularities, at least one of them logarithmic.
+This work is motivated by solving second order linear differential equations, with $d=5$ true singularities, in terms of hypergeometric functions.
 A similar problem was solved for $d=4$ in \cite{vidunas bound}.